schollz/cowyo/README.md

 *cowyo* is a self-contained wiki server that makes jotting notes easy and _fast_.
 The most important feature here is _simplicity_.
 Other features include versioning, page locking, self-destructing messages, encryption, and listifying.
 You can [download *cowyo* as a single executable](https://github.com/schollz/cowyo/releases/latest) or install it with Go.
 Try it out at https://cowyo.com.

+There is now [a command-line tool, *cowyodel*](https://github.com/schollz/cowyodel) to interact with *cowyo* and transfer information between computers with only a code phrase: [schollz/cowyodel](https://github.com/schollz/cowyodel).

 Getting Started
 ===============